Gas Plant Safety in WA: Hazards Regs and Tips

 Inside a Safety Case: What Makes It Tick

 A solid Safety Case isn't just paperwork; it's your roadmap to managing risks so far as is reasonably practicable (SFARP).
-Key pieces include a formal safety assessment (FSA) that IDs hazards, crunches likelihood and consequences, then layers on controls like leak detection or emergency shutdowns.
+Key pieces include a formal safety assessment (FSA) that identifies hazards, quantifies likelihood and consequences, and then layers in controls such as leak detection or emergency shutdowns.
 The safety management system (SMS) spells out policies, responsibilities, maintenance routines aligned with standards like AS 2885, training programs, and audit schedules.
-SFARP means prioritising elimination or minimisation, backed by KPIs for things like equipment checks.
-Everything gets auditor sign-off and DES approval before go-live, with updates for changes like hydrogen blending in the energy transition.
+SFARP means prioritising elimination or minimisation, backed by KPIs for activities such as equipment checks.
+Everything gets an auditor sign-off and DES approval before going live, with updates for changes like hydrogen blending in the energy transition.
 Grab the preparation guidelines for pro tips on nailing this.

 WHS Act Duties: Everyone's Role